martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 ## Wrapping up

-This problem is a simplification of real issues I had at work: we were using a query base on correlated subqueries, and we run into some performance issues.

-I though that using aggregations would solve it, but in fact it slowed down, and even added bugs from counting duplicate rows.

-There is not a single way good way to write queries, but here are the takeaways I got from this experience:
+There is not a single good way to write queries.
+As often, it is about trade-offs.
+But had I to choose, here are the key takeaways I got from this experience:

 - Avoid queries which use aggregation functions on several "directions": you will likely shoot yourself in the foot and obtain wrong results
 - When fetching a lot of data, it is efficient to aggregate each "direction" alone, before merging all results together with the main table: it will leverage parallelism and reduce the memory used